Foxinio/Equations_Solver/README.md

 # Equations_Solver
-Software to solve equations, with simple operators.
+Software to solve equations, with simple operators(for now).